Disaster Recovery Advice for Your Business

 Can you still provide an adequate level of service?

 This may be the mainstay of your business (trade services) or a ‘nice to have’ (customer service).
-Although many customers may be loyal and empathise with your circumstances if you can’t satisfy their needs they will go elsewhere.
+Although many customers may be loyal and empathise with your circumstances, if you cannot satisfy their needs, they will go elsewhere.
 Deciding which is important to your business will determine priorities.

 Do you have ways of taking payment?